Fraction Calculator

 c) Write a previous answer (new numerator 50) over the denominator 9.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 9) = 9.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 9 = 27.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 9 = 27.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - eleven thirds minus fifty ninths = minus seventeen ninths.
+In other words, eleven thirds minus fifty ninths equals minus seventeen ninths.

 Rules for expressions with fractions: